Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Cheap Flying in Malaysia

-Malaysia is pretty big and sometimes it can take a lot of time to get from A to B. So if you don’t have much time it might be an option to take an airplane.
-After only traveling Southeast Asia by land, we also took 2 flights in Malaysia.
-(We just didn’t feel like taking a boat to Borneo and neither like having another 15-hour bus trip from Kuching to Miri)
+Malaysia is pretty big, and sometimes it can take a lot of time to get from A to B. So if you don’t have much time, taking an airplane might be an option.
+After only traveling Southeast Asia by land, we also took two flights in Malaysia.
+(We just didn’t feel like taking a boat to Borneo, and neither did we like having another 15-hour bus trip from Kuching to Miri)

 In Malaysia, you can find pretty cheap flights.
-And another big benefit is that your luggage is included with many Low-Cost-Airlines (not Air Asia though) without paying extra.
+Another significant benefit is that your luggage is included with many low-cost airlines (not Air Asia, though) without paying extra.

 Check flight deals to Malaysia with Skyscanner